-Dividend targets are intentions only.
-No forecast are intended or should be inferred.
+- \ Dividend for the year ended 28 February 2021 subject to shareholder approval of the final dividend at the AGM.
 For eligible VCT investors (i.e. UK Residents aged over 18 years), there is no liability to tax on dividends and no Capital Gains Tax on realised gains.
-An investment limit of £200,000 per person per tax year applies.

-Equivalent pre-tax dividends/yields are computed assuming a shareholder receives dividends from other sources in excess of the £2,000 per year tax-free dividend allowance (which became effective from April 2018).
+An investment limit of £200,000 per person per tax year applies. - \\ Equivalent pre-tax dividends/yields are computed assuming a shareholder receives dividends from other sources in excess of the £2,000 per year tax-free dividend allowance (which became effective from April 2018).
 Higher Rate taxpayers pay tax on dividends in excess of the £2,000 tax-free allowance at the rate of 32.5% and Additional Rate taxpayers (taxable income in excess of £150,000) pay tax on dividends in excess of the £2,000 tax-free allowance at the rate of 38.1%.